About care Labels

 For more information...

-An in-depth explanation of care labels, symbols, and the law is available as a PDF document.
+An in-depth explanation of care labels and symbols is available here in a pdf.
 Click to open, then print or save to your computer for later reference.

 *Canada's Textile Labelling Act, subsection 5(1)